danielatuia/manual_testing_portofolio/Final Project/README.md

 The testing process will be executed based on the above business requirement for the Qualifications - Work Experience section, more exactly ***The user should be able to add his Work Experience.***

 The following test conditions were identified:
-- Enter data only for mandatory fields and check that the Work Experience record is created or edited
+- enter data only for mandatory fields and check that the Work Experience record is created or edited
-- Enter data for all available fields and check that the Work Experience record is created or edited
+- enter data for all available fields and check that the Work Experience record is created or edited
-- Leave mandatory fields empty and check that the Work Experience record cannot be created or edited
+- leave mandatory fields empty and check that the Work Experience record cannot be created or edited
-- View all records about Work Experience added in a list
+- view all records about Work Experience added in a list
-- Check all validation constraints for the fields
+- check all validation constraints for the fields

 ## 1.4.
 Test Design phase
 Functional test cases were created in Zephyr Squad.
 Based on the analysis of the specifications, the test design techniques used for generating test cases are boundary value analysis, equivalence partitioning and use case testing.